-- Mourt's Relation: A Journal of the Plymouth Plantation (Bradford and Winslow, 1622 CE)
+- Mourt's Relation: A Journal of the Plymouth Plantation (Bradford and Winslow, 1622)

 Wampanoag Confederacy & the Europeans

-As with many Native American tribes, the Pokanoket men built the homes, hunted and fished, and defended the village against attacks by other tribes while the women planted and harvested the crops (corn, beans, and squash), and gathered wild fruits, nuts, herbs, and roots, some of which were used for medicine.
+As with some other Native American Nations, the Pokanoket men built the homes, hunted and fished, and defended the village against attacks by other tribes while the women planted and harvested the crops (corn, beans, and squash), and gathered wild fruits, nuts, herbs, and roots, some of which were used for medicine.
 They also grew tobacco which was smoked during rituals and on hunting expeditions to heighten one's senses, not recreationally.

 Arrival of the Mayflower